hamllab/hamllab.github.io/README.md

 -   code: URL of code used in the paper.
 -   data: URL of data used in the paper.
 -   post: URL of a social media post about the paper.
+-   preprint: URL of a preprint of the paper (for Submitted, In revision, and In press articles only).

+Articles that have not yet been published can be included by setting the status property to "Submitted", "In revision", or "In press".
+These articles should only be included if there is a preprint.
+Indicate a URL to the preprint using the "preprint" property.